MAP3K7: Signaling

 The protein encoded by this gene is a member of the serine/threonine protein kinase family.
 This kinase mediates signal transduction induced by TGF beta and morphogenetic protein (BMP), and controls a variety of cell functions including transcription regulation and apoptosis.
 TAK1 is a central regulator of cell death and is activated through a diverse set of intra- and extracellular stimuli.
 TAK1 regulates cell survival not solely through NF-κB but also through NF-κB-independent pathways such as oxidative stress and receptor-interacting protein kinase 1 (RIPK1) kinase activity-dependent pathway.
 In response to IL-1, this protein forms a kinase complex including TRAF6, MAP3K7P1/TAB1 and MAP3K7P2/TAB2; this complex is required for the activation of nuclear factor kappa B. This kinase can also activate MAPK8/JNK, MAP2K4/MKK4, and thus plays a role in the cell response to environmental stresses.
 Four alternatively spliced transcript variants encoding distinct isoforms have been reported.]

 In addition to IL-1 agonist activation, TAK1has been shown to be activated following TNF, TGFB, and LPS stimulation leading to the activation of pro-inflammatory pathways.
 Following TNF stimulation, TAK1 forms a ternary structure with TAB1 and TAB2/3 to form a fully activated TAK1 kinase.
-Following activation, TAK1 phosphorylates downstream effectors such as NFKB, p38 and cJUN leading the up-regulation of pro inflammatory pro survival genes.
+Following activation, TAK1 phosphorylates downstream effectors such as NF-κB, p38 and cJUN leading the up-regulation of pro inflammatory pro survival genes.